 For the last few years, I have been fascinated by the multiplication of character as a different way to explore inner conflict and tension - placing what is inside on the outside.
 The United States, my country of birth, claims to prize individuality and diversity, yet we actively lean towards the homogenized and fear dissonance - even inside of ourselves.
 We are also constantly in the process of remaking ourselves - as though we could cram 9 lives into the one that we have.

 In my work, I am interested in exposing these different ways that internal dissonance manifest through the external multiplication of the physical body.
-I want to expose that, within these supremely human conflicts, we are everyone and no one at the same time.
+I want to expose that, within these supremely human conflicts, we are everyone, anyone and no one at the same time.

 Erin Malley was the Founder and Artistic Director of Malleable Dance Theater, a non-profit organization in New York, NY from 2007-2011, and has continued to choreograph and direct independently from 2012-onwards.